sgpk242/BrewSheetFiller/README.md

 ***To run:***

-Navigate to the folder containing brewSheetFiller.py.
+In the terminal, navigate to the folder containing brewSheetFiller.py.
 Type ```python brewSheetFiller.py``` and fill out the fields, pressing "return" to enter a blank space or to move to the next field, or typing ```0``` to fill in the default option.

 ***Note:***